 SEO is about more than having the right keywords; you need to have a user-friendly website.
 When a customer lands on your page, they need to know exactly what they’re looking at straight away, which means using clear headlines.
 Dedicated headlines help Google index your website.
 Further, your website needs to load fast to please search engines and customers.
 According to Medium, the average person will leave a site after waiting only three seconds.

 Generating links to your website will significantly boost your SERP location.
 However, you need to consider where your links are coming from, as too many “spam” links will lower your ranking.
 Therefore, you should aim to build links organically from high-authority websites.
 To do this, you can use Help A Reporter Out (HARO), which brings journalists and experts together.
 You will sign up for a newsletter, which is emailed 3x daily, and it will be full of journalist queries.
 You will need to pitch an answer to relevant questions, and hope that you get features in the publication.
+You can check out our list of the 9 best link building services here!

 Social media is your friend when it comes to SEO because more people are turning to social media platforms to carry out searches.
 Therefore, you will need to optimize content across all platforms, which puts you in a better position to come at the top of Facebook’s search results.
 Further, your social media page will show up on Google, so make sure it’s linked well to your website.